boocs/unreal-clangd/README.md

 ```
 ```

-# Unreal 5.1.0 - 5.1.1 clangd extension for VSCode
+# Unreal 5.2.0 clangd extension for VSCode

+`note:`**This is currently in beta since Unreal 5.2.0 is in preview and things could change**

 [https://github.com/boocs/unreal-clangd](https://github.com/boocs/unreal-clangd)